Against a Backdrop of Rolling Hills

 “I don’t try to put a big winemaker signature on my wines,” Joe says.
 “The terroir of the vineyards here is so distinct, so extraordinary; I simply guide the wine toward the purest interpretation of the land.”

-The result is a collection of wines that offer the ultimate expression of Napa Valley.
+The result is a collection of wines that offers the ultimate expression of Napa Valley.

 —Winemaker Joe Shirley